Virtual Visit Tariffs

 - Services must be provided personally by the physician.
 No claim may be made for a virtual visit in which only a physician proxy participates, such as a nurse or clerk.

-- After Hours Premiums may not be claimed in addition, except for urgent or emergent communications.
+- After hours premiums may not be claimed in addition, except for established patients for urgent or emergency communications.
+(New, effective June 1, 2023)

 - Start and Stop times must be documented in the patient’s chart and included on the claim.